This post may contain affiliate links & Amazon affiliate links. As always, all opinions are my own. Thanks for visiting & thanks for your support!

-Sweet, tart & creamy lemon pie – the filling needs only 3 ingredients!
+Sweet, tart, creamy lemon pie – this pie needs only 3 ingredients + your crust!
+Use a premade crust or make your own (recipe included).
 Rich & delicious – no one would guess how easy it is to make!

-This is one of those desserts that tastes far more complex than it it is.
+This Creamy Lemon Pie is of those desserts that tastes far more complex than it it is.
 It’s a tart, creamy custard – almost cheesecake reminiscent.

-Moral of the story – this pie here gets baked 🙂
+Moral of the story – this Creamy Lemon Pie here gets baked 🙂

 This pie is best with a homemade graham cracker crust.
-I’m all for cutting corners whenever possible – but this just isn’t one of those times.
 A simple homemade graham cracker crust with it’s sweet, brown buttery and just a hint of salt goodness totally completes this pie.

 Lemons juice best at room temperature, so if they’re in the fridge, pull them out a few hours before go time.
 5 – 7 average sized lemons will give you 3/4 cup of juice.